RimacC2-EV/An_Untitled_ChatAPP/README_en.md

 * Gestures: Are the "swipe to multi-select" and "draw a circle to select messages" ideas intuitive enough?
 Or are there more natural gesture alternatives?

-* Slow Social: If messages were actually delayed by several hours, would you find it "ceremonial" or just "annoying"?
-Please tell us what you really think.

 * Cross-platform Targets: We currently envision covering iOS / Android / Desktop (macOS/Windows/Linux).
 Do you think we should prioritize dropping any platform early on?

 * Anonymous Mode: Does the dual-track system of "standard registration + anonymous mode" alleviate your concerns about "privacy leakage"?
 Or do you think it's "unnecessary"?